Mel Pemble: Para-cycling

 When she was 14, the Canadian Sport Institute Pacific's Podium Search program identified Pemble for para-cycling.
 She competed at the provincial level and used the sport as cross-training for skiing.
 She was coached by Kurt Innes, who later coached her upon her return to the sport in 2020 after a five-year break from the sport.

 She made her world debut in para-cycling competing at the 2022 UCI Para-cycling Track World Championships, at which she won a gold medal in omnium and scratch race.
 She set a para-cycling world record in the non-medaled 200-metre sprint in 2022.
 She also placed third in the 500m time trial and fourth in the four-kilometre individual pursuit.

 At the 2023 UCI Para-cycling Track World Championships, Pemble won gold in omnium, a bronze medal in the time trial event, and a silver in the women’s C3 scratch race.

 Pemble competed at the 2023 Parapan American Games in Santiago, Chile.
 She won the gold medal in the women's 3,000-metre C1-3 individual pursuit.
 She finished fourth in the women's individual road race C1–3 and seventh in the women's individual road time trial C1–5.

 She won a silver medal in the women’s C3 500m time trial and a bronze medal in the women's C3 omnium at the 2024 UCI Para Cycling Track World Championships.
 Also at the 2024 UCI Para Cycling Championships, Pemble placed 5th in the Individual Pursuit and 6th in the Scratch Race.

-Pemble competed in para-cycling at the 2024 Summer Paralympics.
+Pemble competed in para-cycling at the 2024 Summer Paralympics where she set the world record for the 500m time trial in the C3 category.
 At the 2025 UCI Para-cycling Track World Championships, she won a gold medal in the women’s C3 sprint, silver in the kilo and in the elimination race, and a bronze in the scratch race.